timmy3000/finding_anagram/README.md

 # Finding Anagram
-This is a python program checks if two words are anagram.
+This python program checks if two words are anagrams.